gmmatt/torgeternity/Readme.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The copyright claim above extents only to original content and original components of this software.
+No copyright claims are made with respect to Torg, Torg Eternity, or any content that is a part of the Torg Eternity RPG system published by Ulisses Speile.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.